lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   tradSS  = TradKEM.Decaps(tradSK, tradCT)

   # Combine
-  # note that the order of the traditional and ML-KEM components is flipped
+  # note that the order of the traditional and ML-KEM components
-  # here in order to satisfy NIST SP800-56Cr2.
+  # is flipped here in order to satisfy NIST SP800-56Cr2.
   ss = Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)

   return ss
 ~~~
-{: #alg-composite-decaps title="Composite (ct, mlkemSK, tradSK)"}

-where `Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)` is defined in general in {{sec-kem-combiner}} with specific values for `domSep` per composite KEM algorithm in {{sec-alg-ids}} and `CompositeCiphertextValue` is defined in {{sec-CompositeCiphertextValue}}.
+where `Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)` is defined in general in {{sec-kem-combiner}} with specific values for `domSep` per composite KEM algorithm in {{sec-alg-ids}}. `CompositeCiphertextValue` is defined in {{sec-CompositeCiphertextValue}}.

-Here the secret key values `mlkemSK` and `tradSK` may be interpreted as either literal secret key values, or references to a cryptographic module which holds the secret key and is capable of performing the secret key operation.
+Here the secret key values `mlkemSK` and `tradSK` may be interpreted as either literal secret key values, or as a handle to a cryptographic module which holds the secret key and is capable of performing the secret key operation.

 ## Component Algorithm Selection Criteria {#sec-selection-criteria}